ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/fantastic-beasts-adventure-series-books.markdown

 title: "Win J.K.
 Rowling's Fantastic Beasts adventure series books!"
 competition-description: "<p>Calling all Harry Potter and J.K Rowling fans!
 We have\
   \ managed to get in our hands the Fantastic Beasts adventure series books: The Fantastic\
-  \ Beasts and Where To Find Them & The Crimes of Grindelwal to one of our lucky members!</p>\r\
+  \ Beasts and Where To Find Them & The Crimes of Grindelwal to one of our lucky members!</p>\n\
-  \n<p>J.K.
-Rowling is the author of the bestselling Harry Potter series of seven\
+  <p>J.K.
+Rowling is the author of the bestselling Harry Potter series of seven books,\
-  \ books, which have sold over 450 million copies worldwide, are distributed in more\
+  \ which have sold over 450 million copies worldwide, are distributed in more than\
-  \ than 200 territories, translated into 74 languages, and have been turned into\
+  \ 200 territories, translated into 74 languages, and have been turned into eight\
-  \ eight blockbuster films!</p>\r\n<p>Now the adventure continues with the Fantastic\
+  \ blockbuster films!</p>\n<p>Now the adventure continues with the Fantastic Beasts\
-  \ Beasts series book… Want them?
-Click below for a chance to win!</p>"
+  \ series book… Want them?
+Click below for a chance to win!</p>\n"
 hero-header: "Win J.K.
 Rowling's Fantastic Beasts adventure series books!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-b71c99f4-0d23-4afa-8606-c52381adcaef.jpg"